Button Crafts: 8 Ideas Plus Free Instructions

 A Mixed Media Collage Featuring Buttons and Spin Art

 You can attach buttons to your mixed media and collage art pieces.
-An example is pictured above.
-Click here to find our main directory of free instructions for collage art.
+A couple of examples are pictured above, but there are zillions of other possible ways you could incorporate buttons into your collages.
+Tap here to find our main directory of free instructions for collage art.
 If you’re in search of button craft ideas for kids, collage is an excellent possibility to consider.

 7. Mending Clothes